 - How much would a solution reduce the pain? – Would it be a 5% improvement or a 10X impact on the entire organization?

 - Is status quo an option? – Can the organization live with the pain caused by this problem?

 - Would my boss allow the purchase of this solution? – Would there be budget available if I were to solve this problem?

 Your ranking could look something like this:

 |Sending one-question surveys via email is painful.||Low||1 to 5||Low||Yes||No|

 Problems worth solving are typically invisible from the outside.
-By being stationed in the organization in a position to observe the way people work around problems, you get privileged access to business opportunities.
+By being stationed in the organization in a position to observe the way people work around problems, you get privileged access to create new business opportunities.